 Preferably, one of the core duties of an internal auditor is to analyze, summarize and combine the findings of an audit.
 This is the climax process of all auditing cycles.
 The board of directors and the audit committee depends on the results for gauging the financial position of the organization.
 In the report, the auditor must indicate whether the statement provided mirrors the state of the company affairs.
 While reporting the auditor can provide a qualified report opinion, a disclaimer or an adverse opinion.
 The nature of the opinion given may depend on the independence of the auditor

 Checking on the compliance rate of the organization to the relevant laws and statues

-In conclusion no firm can adequately perform its operation without conducting a proper audit examination.
-In fact firms need auditing more than ever with the advancement in technology.
+In conclusion, no firm can adequately perform its operation without conducting a proper audit examination.
+In fact, firms need auditing more than ever with the advancement of technology.
 You must consult with a professional CPA firm doing Internal Audits.